All Episodes

 What else do we have going on?

-Oh, and Joe Biden and the Biden White House, they are now saying no, they absolutely positively did not apologize for calling Lake and Riley suspected murderer an illegal.
+Oh, and Joe Biden and the Biden White House, they are now saying, no, they absolutely, positively did not apologize for calling Lake and Riley's suspected murderer an illegal.

-Twenty-four hours after he said, uh yeah, I shouldn't have used the term.
+24 hours after he said, yeah, I shouldn't have used the term.

 I regret using the term.

-Or that he didn't like the political pushback for apologizing to that guy and not, of course, Lake and Riley's family for butchering her name at the state at the jack dub Joe State of the Union address.
+Or that they didn't like the political pushback for apologizing to that guy and not, of course, Lake and Riley's family for butchering her name at the Jacked Up Joe State of the Union address.

 Anyway, we'll get to all this.